-1 Bloomdale, Diggers Rest
+1. Bloomdale, Diggers Rest

-These Design Guidelines apply to residential lots 2901 to 2969 within Stage 29 on Plan of Subdivision PS821099Y approved under Melton Planning Permit No. PA2017/5553.
+These Design Guidelines apply to residential lots 3101 to 3106 and 3108 to 3157 within Stage 31 on Plan of Subdivision PS821128U approved under Melton Planning Permit No. PA2017/5553.

 These Design Guidelines may be amended on occasions at the developer's discretion, subject to Melton City Council approval, to reflect changes in design trends or to coincide with the release of later stages.